zzxwill/odps/intl.en-US/Product Introduction/Definition/Data types.md

 -   NOTE 2: VARCHAR constants can be expressed by STRING constants of implicit transformation.
 -   NOTE 3: STRING constants support connections, for example, `abc``xyz` is parsed as `abcxyz`, and different parts can be written on different lines.
 -   NOTE 4: The time value displayed by the current query does not contain milliseconds.
-The tunnel command specifies the time format through`-dfp`, and can be specified in milliseconds, such as`tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS'`, for more information about tunnel commands, refer to [tunnel command actions](../../../../dita-oss-bucket/SP_76/DNODPS1898901/EN-US_TP_11968.dita).
+The tunnel command specifies the time format through`-dfp`, and can be specified in milliseconds, such as`tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS'`, for more information about tunnel commands, refer to[Tunnel commands](../../../../intl.en-US/User Guide/Data upload and download/Tunnel commands.md#).

 MaxCompute2.0 supports the complex data types listed in the following table.